Apple-1 market

 Advice for everyone interested in buying an Apple-1 at auction

-Obviously the provenance of an Apple-1 is important.
+Obviously, the provenance of an Apple-1 is important.
 Ask for a written report.
-Try to get information, if recently parts were replaced with date correct parts or maybe “near correct” parts were added to make it look better.
+Try to get information on whether parts were recently replaced with date-correct parts or maybe “near correct” parts were added to make it look better.
 Sometimes the first owner modified an Apple-1.
-Most Apple-1 were modified just because to make it usable as a computer for computer enthusiasts.
-If those modifications are replaced by other modifications just for auction to make it look better or more “original”, then it is up to the buyers preference.
+Most Apple-1s were modified just to make them usable as computers for computer enthusiasts.
+If those modifications are replaced by other modifications just for auction to make it look better or more “original,” then it is up to the buyer’s preference.

 Mediation of a private deal.
 Unofficial and confidential sale / purchase